Malcolm-Abbott/rc0124-code-solutions/react-multiple-components/react-multiple-components-notes.md

 - How can children components modify state in their parents?

 By passing the data to the child component using props.
+By passing callback functions / event handlers to children to pass up modified state values to parents.

 ## Notes